Skip to main content

 For example, you could build a module that simplifies how hiring managers review job applicants.
 The parent app contains a Select component with the list of applicants.
 Then, add modules that enable the manager to view the total number of applicants, or view each person's portfolio.
 The modules can be reused in multiple apps without rebuilding the UI and logic.
 The examples in the following sections explain how to build this app and configure the data inputs and query inputs.

-A data input is a property—a string, object, number, or boolean—that apps can pass into your module.
+A data input is a property that apps can pass into modules.
 Use a data input when you want your module to reference a component on the screen, a variable, or a certain value.

 Example